Switching the Paper Mill

 TRACK PLAN

-Our engines are on the ready track, just east of the 11-stall roundhouse.
-They’ll take the inside main around behind the roundhouse and run along side our train, the West Local, which runs from Hagerstown to Elkins.
-(The prototype originated at Ridgely near Cumberland, but remember, we had to consolidate all of our yard work at H-Town).
+Our engines are on the ready track, just east of the 20-stall roundhouse.
+They’ll take the inside main around behind the roundhouse and run along side our train, the West Local, which runs from Ridgeley to Elkins.
+This was one of two scheduled trains on the prototype Thomas Sub, the other being the East Local that originated at Elkins.
 We’ve got 20 empty hoppers, 4 empty boxcars, two chemical tanks and three bulkhead flats loaded with pulpwood, and two flats of machinery headed to the Sawmill in Thomas.

 LAYOUT TOUR